-For Company subscriptions, Pingboard makes it easy for IT and Development teams to build custom apps, integrations, and sync with other platforms utilizing your employee data.
+For Pro subscriptions, Pingboard makes it easy for IT and Development teams to build custom apps, integrations, and sync with other platforms utilizing your employee data.

 What's an API?